 Unless you deliberately choose to use only one private key, you'll probably be asked to back up a seed phrase when you create a new wallet.
 When we discuss key storage later, the term keys will be used interchangeably to describe both private keys and seeds.

-and cold wallets
+Hot wallets vs. cold wallets

 A hot wallet is any cryptocurrency wallet that connects to the Internet (e.g., smartphone and desktop wallets).
 Hot wallets tend to provide the most seamless user experience.
 They're convenient when it comes to sending, receiving, or trading cryptocurrencies and tokens.
 But this convenience often comes at the cost of security.